MaisaraFathima/knee-osteoarthritis-grading-detection/README.md

 ##  Overview

 This project focuses on detecting and grading knee osteoarthritis using X-ray images.
-The system classifies images into four severity levels: Normal, Mild, Moderate, and Severe.
+The system classifies images into five severity levels: Normal, Doubtful, Mild, Moderate, and Severe.

 ##  Dataset

 * Knee X-ray images
-* Four classes:
+* Five classes:

   * Normal
   * Doubtful